ethagnawl/pi-wall-utils/README.md

 There are a number of complimentary subcommands exposed by the pi-wall-utils CLI application which help in:
 - dynamically creating .piwall and (virtual) .pitile config files using a (new) meta config file format
-- distributing dynamically created config files to client devices
+- distributing config files to client devices

 In my research, I was not able to find a common workflow which didn't involve lots of manual calculations (i.e. in the case of .piwall) or copying of files between machines using SCP (at best) or USB drives (at worst) for .piwall and .pitile config files.